Suraj-Gov/guri/README.md

 # guri

 An over-engineered goal tracking webapp.

+> The app is hosted on Render's free instance.
+Wait for the cold start (>1min)

 - User can add their goals and assign tasks to each goal.
 - Each task can have a set target count to achieve, and chosen days to mark progress.
 User can also be reminded of the task assigned on a day (on a generic time e.g. morning/afternoon/evening/night).
 - The user can also progress the task on a non-assigned day or make extra progress in a day.
 - If the user has set a reminder, their will receive an email on their selected time.
 - The timings are localised to the user's timezone to avoid UTC/local logic conflicts.

 ## stack

 - Built with Fastify/Node on the backend and Next.js for the app.
 - Components from Radix (checkout the site, it's super elegant), `dayjs` for date helpers.
 - tRPC & Zod for APIs and validation.
 - Postgres & DrizzleORM for db & queries.
 - lucia-auth for authentication.
 - GCP's Cloud Tasks for scheduled tasks.

 ## db schema